Sancho I of Portugal: Early life

 Sancho was baptized with the name Martin (Martinho) since he was born on the feast day of Saint Martin of Tours.

-On 15 August 1170, he was knighted by his father, King Afonso I, and from then on he became his second in command, both administratively and militarily.
+As king Afonso was physically unable to ride and therefore lead his host on campaign following the siege of Badajoz in 1169, prince Sancho was knighted at the Church of Santa Cruz in Coimbra on August 15, 1170.
+From then on he became his second in command, both administratively and militarily.
+A few weeks later in September the prince led a new siege against the now severely weakened Badajoz but the city was once again relieved on time, not just by Leonese forces but by an Almohad army commanded by Abu Hafs Umar ibn Yahya al-Hintati as well.
+The Portuguese therefore withdrew in good order in October or early November.

 At this time, the independence of Portugal (declared in 1139) was not firmly established.
 The kings of León and Castile were trying to re-annex the country and the Roman Catholic Church was late in giving its blessing and approval.
 Due to this situation Afonso I had to search for allies within the Iberian Peninsula.
 Portugal made an alliance with the Crown of Aragon and together they fought Castile and León.
 To secure the agreement, Sancho married Dulce, younger sister of King Alfonso II of Aragon, in 1174.
 Aragon was thus the first Iberian kingdom to recognize the independence of Portugal.

+Portugal signed a truce with the Almohad Caliphate in 1173 but once this truce was over Sancho led a daring raid deep into Muslim territory, which became known as the Triana Raid.
+It was one of the most daring military operations conducted in the history of Portugal and allowed the prince Sancho to affirm himself as a worthy commander and heir to the throne.